ChakSayantan/Minimal-Universal-MultiQudit-Gate-Sets/README.md

 No key bit established for this round.
 ```

-In Round 67 of the QKD simulation, within the traditional setup, Alice randomly selected
-the trit “0” and the rectilinear basis, while Bob independently chose the diagonal
+In Round 67 of the QKD simulation, within the traditional setup, Alice randomly selected the trit “0” and the rectilinear basis, while Bob independently chose the diagonal basis.
-basis.
 Because of Alice’s choices, this resulted in a circuit that keeps the state unaltered.
 Bob, matching the basis choice, appended a Hadamard gate before measurement.
-In case of universal decomposed gates, the only Hadamard gate in the circuit has been
-replaced with three Ri j, one Φbalance and one Φ matrices.
-We see both measurements
-yielded different values of measured bit, although the choice of bases being different,
-this round will anyway not yield any shared key bit.
+In case of universal decomposed gates, the only Hadamard gate in the circuit has been replaced with three R_ij, one Phi balance and one Phi matrices.
+We see both measurements yielded different values of measured bit, although the choice of bases being different, this round will anyway not yield any shared key bit.

 ### Summary

 - 100 rounds simulated.
-- ~52 shared key bits established.
+- Around 50 shared key bits established.
-- Both traditional and universal gates produced identical outcomes.
+- Both traditional and universal gates produced identical outcomes whenever choices of bases matches.

 ## 6. Implementation Details